German militarism: World War II and immediate Post-War Era

 The fundamentally criminal character of the regime led to a Second World War started by Germany.
 Throughout the war, several Germans committed war crimes.
-An edxtreme form of total war developed with intensities not seen before.
+An extreme form of total war developed with intensities not seen before.
 The entirety of German society was drawn into this war, with several sharing the fanaticism propagated by the national leadership.
 Towards the end of the war, children were increasingly used as soldiers, costing thousands of lives.

 After Germany's defeat in 1945, the Allies systematically attempted to reeducate the entire German people as a cultural counter to the persistent militarism of the country.
-English-speaking literature on the subject at this time viewed the developmnet of German society since 1815 (when the disconnection of the military from civilian society began) up to 1945 as a result of Prussian influence upon German culture and the spiritual foundation of its militarism.
+English-speaking literature on the subject at this time viewed the development of German society since 1815 (when the disconnection of the military from civilian society began) up to 1945 as a result of Prussian influence upon German culture and the spiritual foundation of its militarism.
 Characterisations of German militarism in English-speaking literature described several real and alleged aspects of German culture that supposedly led to this form of militarism, among which were "Kadavergehorsam" (unrelenting and unquestioning submission to authority, even with the potential to severely harm oneself), a spirit of self-subjection, conformism, the Pickelhaube, sadistic Junker with scars covering their face, but which also included more general terms such as aggression, the will to expand and racism.

 German war criminals argued, once investigated by the Allies in the trials starting in 1945, that they had merely acted the way they did due to their orders ("Befehl ist Befehl").
 From their perspective, they were bound by their "unbroken esprit de corps" and their oath of loyalty, showing a soldierly perspective.
 They argued to have only acted out of their sense of duty as soldiers and thus held no responsibility for politically motivated acts.
 This led to systematic apologia by veterans in the post-war era, leading to the myth of the clean Wehrmacht, which was only revised in popular memory by the 1990s.